Using Lambda's Managed Slurm#

 After the job completes, the accuracy is saved to a file in the

-directory.
+accuracies/directory.
 To view it:The filename matches the model ID with slashes replaced by underscores.

-to run nvidia-smi -L
+Using srun to run nvidia-smi -L#

-Below are two methods for running nvidia-smi -L
+Below are two methods for running nvidia-smi -L with srun:

 - Direct execution on compute nodes: Runs

-directly on the assigned nodes. - Execution inside containers: Runs
+nvidia-smi -Ldirectly on the assigned nodes. - Execution inside containers: Runs

-within a containerized environment on the compute nodes.
+nvidia-smi -Lwithin a containerized environment on the compute nodes.

 Direct execution on compute nodes#